vdrhtc/InLaTeXbot/README.md

 Inline LaTeX bot for <a href=https://telegram.org>Telegram</a> messenger to send pictures with any LaTeX content to anyone from any device.
 Find it here: http://t.me/InLaTeXbot.

-##Description
+##Description and general usage
 This bot converts LaTeX expressions to .png images when called in inline mode (@inlatexbot \<your expression\>) and then shows you the image it has generated from your code.
-Everything happens live, so you can just gradually type in your expression and continuously monitor the result.
-Latex syntax errors, if any, will also be displayed instead of the image.
-When you are ready, click or tap the suggested picture to send it.
+Everything happens live, so you can just gradually type and continuously monitor the result.
+When expression contains errors, they will be displayed instead of the image.
+Finally, when you are ready, click or tap the suggested picture to send it.

 <img width=200 src=https://cloud.githubusercontent.com/assets/3819012/21800504/56bf38ec-d737-11e6-8b8b-e4e3b90d43ae.png />
 <img width=200 src=https://cloud.githubusercontent.com/assets/3819012/21800503/56be411c-d737-11e6-8598-e43fb7126eb3.png />